materialsproject/fireworks/docs/installation_tutorial_pt2.rst

 This should print out the description of a FireWork that is ready to run.

-.. note:: If you cannot connect to the database from a remote worker, you might want to check your Firewall settings and ensure that port 27017 (the default Mongo port) is open/forwarded on the central server.
+.. tip:: If you cannot connect to the database from a remote worker, you might want to check your Firewall settings and ensure that port 27017 (the default Mongo port) is open/forwarded on the central server.
 For Macs, you might try the `Port Map <http://www.codingmonkeys.de/portmap/>`_ application to easily open ports.

-.. tip:: If you're still having problems, you can use telnet to check if a port is open: ``telnet <HOSTNAME> <PORTNAME>``, where <HOSTNAME> is your FireServer host and <PORTNAME> is your Mongo port (probably 27017).
+If you're still having problems, you can use telnet to check if a port is open: ``telnet <HOSTNAME> <PORTNAME>``, where ``<HOSTNAME>`` is your FireServer hostname and ``<PORTNAME>`` is your Mongo port (probably 27017).

 Configure your FireWorker